eR-Biostat/Courses/abouterbiostat0f4.md

 **Follow us in Tweeter:** @erbiostat, eR-Biostat

-**Interested to contribute a course  ?**  send an email to 	erbiostat@gmail.com or ziv.shkedy@uhasselt.be
+**Interested to contribute a course  ?**  send an email to 	erbiostat@gmail.com or ziv.shkedy@uhasselt.be or erbiostat@uhasselt.be.